 There is a tweet from a suspended Twitter user that shows a “ham biscuit sign” in its dark and lit-up state.
-Here’s a screenshot of the tweet:
+Here’s a screenshot of it:

-The sign is used to indicate if that particular McDonalds had Country Ham Biscuits left in stock.
-Presumably, they’re a popular enough menu item that installing the sign saves both people ordering and the people working time and anguish.
+The sign is used to indicate if that particular McDonald’s had Country Ham Biscuits left in stock.
+Presumably, they’re a popular enough menu item that installing the sign saves both people ordering and working at at McDonald’s time and anguish.

 The Ham Biscuit sign is also absurd.
 It features as a recurring joke in one of the Slack groups I participate in, enough to warrant creating custom emoji for it:

 A few days ago, one of my friends commented: